-The Valley of Fire is a brilliant, red-hued place just an hour's drive from Las Vegas, making it an ideal day trip.
-Valley of Fire State Park is known worldwide for its 40,000 acres of bright red Aztec sandstone outcrops nestled in gray and tan limestone.
-It also has ancient, petrified trees, petroglyphs, geological wonders, and even dinosaur bones dating back over 2,000 years.
+The Valley of Fire is a brilliant, red-hued landscape that is only an hour's drive from Las Vegas, making it an ideal day trip.
+Valley of Fire State Park is known throughout the world for its 40,000 acres of bright red Aztec sandstone outcrops nestled in grey and tan limestone.
+It also has ancient, petrified trees, petroglyphs, geological wonders, and even dinosaur bone.
 It's been dubbed "Mars" by filmmakers.

 The Elephant Rock, which is well described by its name, is a gigantic rock formation that appears like an elephant gently walking across the rocky desert environment.
 It is the primary attraction of Valley of Fire State Park.
 Spend some time shooting Elephant Rock from different angles and heights while pondering how long erosion took to create this granite beauty and how long it will remain in its current state.